 This document outlines the expected professional and ethical conduct of all assessment programs administered by the Tennessee Department of Education.
-This includes all TCAP assessments, the alternate assessments (MSAA and TCAP-Alt), and the WIDA assessment.
+This includes all Tennessee Comprehensive Assessment Program (TCAP) assessments, the alternate assessments (for all content areas), ACT/SAT, and the WIDA assessment.
+Changes to the document from the 2022-23 version are highlighted in red in the text.
 If you have questions or wish to report suspected test administration irregularities on any statewide educational assessments in Tennessee, contact: